Skip to content

 Common hobbies include activities like kochen (cooking), reisen (travelling), schwimmen (swimming), lesen (reading), and tanzen (dancing).
 Verbs frequently used to talk about hobbies are spielen (to play), kochen (to cook), reisen (to travel), schreiben (to write), and schwimmen (to swim).

-Expressing Frequency and Enjoyment with Hobbies
+Expressing Frequency and Preference in Hobbies

 • Ich spiele oft Fußball.
 (I often play soccer.)